SuperOfficeDocs/superoffice-docs/user-guide/en/service/customers/company/merge-companies.md

 1. Open the merged company and check that the data was merged correctly.
 Set the correct contact in the **Our contact** field.

-The companies that were overwritten will no longer be available in favourites and history lists and search.
+The companies that were overwritten will no longer be available in favorites and history lists and search.

 ## What would you like to do now?